vcavallo/2013-10-meetup-presentation/plan.md

 "ok, the end - and for anyone who just woke up, that was the presentation on how to make 20 million dollars on the internet"

+###things to mention:

+- it's all about expectations and consistency. think about when you use some new application - there, you're probably done thinking about it because it doesn't take much forethought. you expect it to work.

 -----

 # Main points